lvh/lvh.github.io/posts/reverse-ungineering.rst

 =====================

-Many people smarter than I have made the argument that programming is an art, not dissimilar from painting, music or even cooking.
+Many people smarter than I have made the argument that programming is art, not dissimilar from painting, music or even cooking.
 I'm inclined to agree: many talented programmers are also very talented artists in other fields.
 However, I do disagree that those things are art-like *unlike* engineering, which is supposedly just cold, hard